Rosemary Conley: Hip and Thigh Diet

-Conley became internationally famous in 1988 via her book The Hip & Thigh Diet, which went on to sell over two million copies.
+Conley became internationally famous in 1988 via her book The Hip & Thigh Diet, which went on to sell more than two million copies.
 The Rosemary Conley approach is characterised by a low-fat diet regime.
 Conley's The Hip and Thigh Diet is a low-fat spot-reducing diet and exercise programme that promoted the idea that it could help people lose fat from the hips and thighs.
-However, medical experts do not believe that "this or any other diet and exercise programme can help you shed fat from some parts of your body but not others."
+However, medical experts do not believe that "this or any other diet and exercise programme can help you shed fat from some parts of your body but not others".
 The idea has been disproven by scientific research as studies have confirmed that "it is not possible to manipulate diet or use exercise to lose fat from specific parts of the body."

 In Conley's 1993 book The Complete Hip and Thigh Diet, she promoted the idea of anatomically selective weight loss by dieting.
-Professor of Surgery Henry Buchwald and colleagues noted that "there is no known basis in this book or elsewhere for the support of this incredible claim."
+Professor of Surgery Henry Buchwald and colleagues noted that "there is no known basis in this book or elsewhere for the support of this incredible claim".
 Dietician Catherine Saxelby has described the Hip and Thigh Diet as a fad diet.